MicrosoftDocs/dynamics-365-ai/ai-docs/sales/uninstall-sales-insights.md

     -	PredictiveOpportunityScoring
     -	RelationshipAnalytics
     -	SalesInsightsAddOn
     -	SalesInsightsMDLConfig

-4. Though you've deleted the solutions, your organization data might still be written to Data Lake Storage.
+Although you've deleted the solutions, your organization data might still be written to Azure Data Lake Storage.
 To completely remove data and reclaim the data storage, contact Dynamics 365 support.

 ## What happens to data

-After you uninstall Sales Insights, the application won't keep any Sales Insights data of your organization in the storage locations where it's hosted.
+After you uninstall Sales Insights, Sales<!--note from editor: Is this what you mean by "the application"?--> won't keep any Sales Insights data for your organization in the storage locations where it's hosted.

 ### See also

 [Introduction](../sales/intro-admin-guide-sales-insights.md)